vladfedoriuk/fais-internship/README.md

   - If the form is filled correctly and the configuration have sucessfuly been added to the database, a sucess alert will get displayed:
        ![success-alert](https://user-images.githubusercontent.com/51965488/114310302-154c8980-9af3-11eb-8415-33216a324b41.png)
   - Otherwise the corresponding error messages will pop up above the form.
+### Set up
+- First of all you need to create the database as described in the `praktyki.sql` file.
+- Secondly, follow the instruction to set up an environment for the `parser.py` and `extractor.py` script
+- To set up a webgui service you need to follow the instrictions:
+    - Set the database configurations.
+By default configuration look like this:
+         ```
+            DATABASES = {
+                'default': {
+                    'ENGINE': 'django.db.backends.mysql',
+                    'NAME': 'praktyki',
+                    'USER': os.environ.get('username'),
+                    'PASSWORD': os.environ.get('password'),
+                    'HOST': '127.0.0.1',
+                    'PORT': 3306
+                }
+            }
+          ```
+    They can be found in the `settings.py` file in the webgui derictory.
+One might need to change the 'NAME', 'HOST' and 'PORT' parameters to the ones corresponding to the one's database configurations.
+The username and password must be provided beforehand as the envoronmental variables: `export username=<your mysql username> && export password=<your mysql password>`
+   - perform `python manage.py migrate`
+   - create a superuser in order to use the admin pannel: ` python manage.py createsuperuser` provide the admin username and the password (e.g admin / pass4admin)
+   - to run the server in development just perform the command: `python manage.py runserver`
+   - to run the server in production, in the `settings.py` change the `DEBUG` variable to `False` and then perform the command as above.